gSchool/ada-developer-skills/capstone-overview/capstone-presentation.md

 The capstone presentation highlights your application as the culmination of your work at Ada.

-It will be __5 minutes or less__ in length and should have the following components:
+It will be __10 minutes or less__ in length with 7 minutes for presentation and 3 minutes for Q&A and should have the following components:

 - What problem does the app solve?
 Who does it solve it for?
 - What are 1-2 things you learned?